Heather Barbour Fenty

 Why I wrote this?

-Ongig’s mission is to create effective and inclusive job descriptions.
+Our focus at Ongig is to help you achieve your diverse hiring goals.
 Our software has a built-in inclusive language list to flag (and remove) bias, to help you attract more diverse talent.

 by in Diversity and Inclusion